mbasaglia/mini_apps/docs/apps/custom.md

 At this point the server app runs the telegram bot and the html is a static page.

-The two can communicate by sending messages through websocket.
+The two can communicate by sending messages through a websocket.
+Websockets allow the client and the server sides of the Mini App to communicate in real time.

 All the complexity of setting up the communication is already handled by the existing code so the only thing we need to do is add logic to it.